Disruption and recovery of the US domestic airline networks during the COVID-19 pandemic: Introduction

-In this study, we aim to quantitatively reveal the daily dynamics of airline networks during the COVID-19 pandemic for individual airlines.
-Specifically, we analyze the US domestic airline network for the following three reasons.
+In the present study, we aim to quantitatively reveal the daily dynamics of airline networks during the COVID-19 pandemic for individual airlines.
+Specifically, we analyze the US domestic airline network because it is one of the largest domestic aviation markets in the world.
+We also took into account the following three points.
 First, reliable and up-to-date daily flight data are available for the US domestic airline network.
 These data are publicly available from the US Bureau of Transportation Statistics and are based on monthly reports from airlines and are highly reliable \citep{BTS2020air}.
 We analyzed data from January 2019 to December 2021 to track changes in the network structure before and after the pandemic.
 Second, there are multiple airlines based in the US.
 In fact, the dataset contains flight data from 17 airlines, including full-service carriers (FSCs), low-cost carriers (LCCs), and regional carriers (RCs).
+Note that these 17 airlines are all the airlines included in the data set.
 This is important for our study purpose, which is to determine the structural network changes for individual airlines.
 Third, the US is one of the countries most heavily affected by the COVID-19 pandemic.
 As of May 14, 2022, the cumulative number of COVID-19 cases in the US reached 82 million, which is the highest number of cases worldwide \citep{WHO2022covid}.
 As such, we decided to analyze the US domestic airline network.
-It is important to note that the same analyses can be performed for any other country with the necessary available data, which will be a future task.